liuxuan666/OrderCombo/README.md

 Chemberta-zinc base-v1 is a pre-trained deep learning model focused on structural analysis of chemical molecules, which can be downloaded from https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1/tree/main.

-**It is recommended to use git@github.com:liuxuan666/OrderCombo.git to download the code, as there are two large files under the ChemBERTa-zinc-base-v1 directory: flax_model.msgpack (168 MB) and pytorch_model.bin (171 MB).
+**It is recommended to use “git clone git@github.com:liuxuan666/OrderCombo.git“ to download the code, as there are two large files under the ChemBERTa-zinc-base-v1 directory: flax_model.msgpack (168MB) and pytorch_model.bin (171MB).
 Please make sure their file sizes are correct.**

 The detailed conda environment for configuring the model can be found in "environment.yaml".